lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 > Warning: Depending on what Core you are using (ToastCore, LambdaMOO, etc) you may have a utility that acts as a wrapper around the FileIO code.
 This is the preferred method for dealing with files and directly using the built-ins is discouraged.
 On ToastCore you may have a $file WAIF you can utilize for this purpose.

-> Warning: The FileIO code looks for a 'files' directory in the same directory as the MOO executable.
-This directory must exist for your code to work.
+> Warning: FileIO uses the configured file directory, defaulting to `files/` under the server's working directory unless overridden by `-i` or `--file-dir`.
+This directory must exist for FileIO built-ins to work.

 > Note: More detailed information regarding the FileIO code can be found in the docs/FileioDocs.txt folder of the ToastStunt repo.